vadimdoga/chat_app/README.md

 # Chat App

 ### Overview
-A chat app that is created with WebSocket protocol and secured with RSA.
+A responsive chat app that is created with WebSocket protocol and secured with RSA.

 ![Annotation 2019-11-05 153017](https://user-images.githubusercontent.com/43139007/68212372-14502800-ffe2-11e9-8772-5d42aa161f48.png)